korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_07_Abstraction_Interface/README.md

 _ArrayList_ and _LinkedList_.
 These are part of what Java calls its Collection Framework.
-Interfaces are also the basis for many of the features that are coming up, for example _lambda expressions_, which were introduced in JDK8.
+Interfaces are also the basis for many of the features that are coming up, for example, _lambda expressions_, which were introduced in JDK8.
 Another example is _Java's database connectivity support, or JDBC_, built almost entirely with interfaces.
 The concrete implementation of methods is different